haraneesh/mydev/private/pages/terms.md

-Thanks for using Suvai Organics!
+Thanks for being a patron of Suvai Organics!

 By using the Services, you agree to be bound by these Terms and acknowledge our [Privacy Policy](https://nammasuvai.com/pages/privacy "Privacy Policy"), which explains how we collect, use, and share information.